jstefanis/solid-robotic-project/README.md

 Our project resides inside the folder solid_navigation with parent the folder src of the catkin_make environment.
 Inside this folder we can see more folders which separate the different components of our project.
-We have the folder “config” with various parameter configuration files for our scripts.
+We have the folder **config** with various parameter configuration files for our scripts.
-We have the folder “maps” which contains the map files for navigation.
+We have the folder **maps** which contains the map files for navigation.
-We have the folder “launch” which contains the various initializers of our nodes along with parameter initialization in the form of “.launch” files.
+We have the folder **launch** which contains the various initializers of our nodes along with parameter initialization in the form of “.launch” files.

-We have the folder “scripts” which contains the python code of our project.
+We have the folder **scripts** which contains the python code of our project.
 The rest of the folders exist as a default skeleton for a project.

 On the top of the hierarchy we have also some build files.
-The file “package.xml” describes our package that we created for the project.
-Inside we passed important parameters required for the sucessful build of the package as dependencies and requirements.
+The file **package.xml** describes the package we created for the project.
+Inside we stored important parameters required for the sucessful build of the package and also dependencies and requirements.
-The file “CMakeLists.txt” has a similar function for compiling succesfully our package by using the cmake build system.
+The file **CMakeLists.txt** has a similar function for compiling succesfully our package by using the cmake build system.

 # The Scenario